DANSI/blynk-server-original/README.md

 That's it!

-+ As output you will see something like that :
++ As output you will see something like that:

         Blynk Server successfully started.
         All server output is stored in current folder in 'logs/blynk.log' file.

 ## Enabling server auto restart on unix-like systems

-+ To enable server auto restart find /etc/init.d/rc.local file and add :
++ To enable server auto restart find /etc/init.d/rc.local file and add:

         java -jar /home/pi/server-0.22.3.jar -dataFolder /home/pi/Blynk &

-+ Or in case above approach doesn't work for you, execute
++ Or if the approach above doesn't work, execute

         crontab -e